Rajalakshmi-santhakumar/GA_DataScience_Homework/Command Line Tasks_Chipotle.md

 2. How many orders do there appear to be?

-From the 'Order ID', it looks like there are a total of 1834 orders.
+From the column 'Order ID', it looks like there are a total of 1834 orders.

 3. How many lines are in this file?